Do you LOVE dreadlocks? Do you have clients who love dreadlocks? Do you want to get dreaducated? Continue reading

 Contact me for more information or to set up a demo, I would love to hear from you!

 I am an owner of The Eclectic Chair studio salon and spa in Idaho Falls, ID.
 We are a co-operative business that offers nearly every service in the beauty industry, ranging from dreadlock work to mechanical face-lifting.
 My job within our team is to service the hair needs of the majority of our female clientele.
 I offer color and cutting services and am trained in various methods of hair extensions as well as dreadlocking and dreadlock extensions both synthetic and permanent.

-As a stylist with an inbox full of questions from other salon professionals inquiring about the work I post to my social media and website.
-I would like to help other forthright stylists by sharing my knowledge and tricks of the trade, hoping to build a reputation as an independent educator in the field of hair and all things related.
+As a stylist with an inbox full of questions from other salon professionals inquiring about the work I post to my social media and website, I would like to help other forthright stylists by sharing my knowledge and tricks of the trade, hoping to build a reputation as an independent educator in the field of hair and all things related.

 As the daughter of a salon professional, I was exposed to the world of hair as a child.
 The ambitions I still have as a stylist began budding as a youngster and haven’t strayed.
-Sure the salon biz can have it’s difficulties and I would be lying if I said I never felt like giving up… But October of 2015 marks 9 years for me as a stylist and my career is more than I ever dreamed it could be.
+Sure the salon biz can have it’s difficulties and I would be lying if I said I never felt like giving up… But October 2017 marked 11 years for me as a stylist and my career is more than I ever dreamed it could be.
 I have a loyal clientele and a very supportive group of family and friends who have helped me accomplish every goal I have ever put into place for my business.
-As a 27 year old entrepreneur, I would have never guessed the success I worked tirelessly for would come at such a young age.
+As a 29 year old entrepreneur, I would have never guessed the success I worked tirelessly for would come at such a young age.
 What I crave now is growth, I believe the growth I am looking for is in education.
 I want to spread the ambition that was instilled in me, by extending knowledge to those who are looking for their place in the hair world.